adriantich/DnoisE/README.md

 The use of Levenshtein distance allowed us to compare sequences of inequal length, both in the complete dataset or within MOTUs (depending on whether DnoisE is performed before or after clustering).
 However, with the entropy correction length should be constant when comparing two sequences.
 Dataset is thus analysed by separate sequence length sets.
-Theese sets must differ from the modal length of all dataset by *n* number of codons (3 nuclotides).
-Notwithstanding, prefered sequence length can be set using *-m* parameter (i.e. in case of sequence lengths of 304, 310, 311, 313, 314 and 316 nucleotides, if the modal is 313, lengths of 311 and 314 will be considered as incorrect and will be eliminated).
-If *-u*, only modal length is used.
+These sets must differ from the modal length of all dataset by *n* number of codons (groups of 3 nucleotides).
+The modal sequence length can be set using *-m* parameter (i.e. in case of sequence lengths of 304, 310, 311, 313, 314 and 316 nucleotides, if the modal length is 313, lengths of 311 and 314 will be considered as incorrect and will be eliminated).
+If *-u*, only modal length is used and all sequences with different depth are not included.

-Entropy values are given as E_1, E_2, E_3, where 1, 2, and 3 are the codon positions (default as *-e* 0.47,0.23,0.1.02).
+Entropy values are given as E_1, E_2, E_3, where 1, 2, and 3 are the codon positions (default as *-e* 0.47,0.23,1.02).
+By default, the program computes the entropies from the complete dataset.
 Any user-derived value of variability of each codon position can be used instead of entropy.

 The correction is applied as follows: